sweeden-ttu/Q-Learning/README.md

 ### Phase 4: Approximate Q-Learning

-Implement an approximate Q-learning agent that learns weights for features of states, where many states might share the same features.
+Implement an approximate Q-learning agent that learns weights for **features of (state, action) pairs**, where many states might share the same features.
 Write your implementation in the `ApproximateQAgent` class in [`qlearningAgents.py`](qlearningAgents.py), which is a subclass of `PacmanQAgent`.

+**The Key Paradigm Shift: From States to Features**

+The critical shift in Phase 4 is to **stop thinking in terms of individual states** and **start thinking in terms of features** that capture meaningful structure across states.
+Instead of maintaining Q(s,a) for every state-action pair (tabular approach), approximate Q-learning represents Q-values as a linear combination of features:

+$$Q(s, a) = \sum_{i} f_i(s, a) \cdot w_i$$

+where:
+- $f_i(s, a)$ are feature functions that extract relevant information from **(state, action) pairs**
+- $w_i$ are learned weights associated with each feature

 **Why Approximate Q-Learning?**

 Standard Q-learning maintains a separate Q-value for every state-action pair.
 This becomes infeasible when the state space is large (e.g., Pacman with many ghosts, food pellets, etc.).
-Approximate Q-learning instead represents the Q-function as a linear combination of features:

-$$Q(s, a) = \sum_{i} f_i(s, a) \cdot w_i$$

-where:
-- $f_i(s, a)$ are feature functions that extract relevant information from state-action pairs
-- $w_i$ are learned weights associated with each feature
+Approximate Q-learning enables generalization: states with similar features will have similar Q-values, allowing the agent to perform well on unseen states.

+**What Makes Good Features?**

+Successful learning depends on features encoding meaningful structure rather than just memorizing individual state identities:

+- **Progress toward goals**: distance to terminal reward states
+- **Risk exposure**: proximity to negative rewards or dangerous areas
+- **Reward structure**: combining reward magnitudes with distance (discount-aware)
+- **Positional patterns**: coordinate-based or layout-specific features

+Features must capture these patterns to enable generalization across similar states.

 **Weight Update Rule:**